oracle/odpi/doc/src/functions/dpiObject.rst

 .. function:: int dpiObject_appendElement(dpiObject \*obj, \
         dpiNativeTypeNum nativeTypeNum, dpiData \*value)

-    Sets the value of the element found at the specified index.
+    Appends an element with the specified value to the collection.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.